emustudio/emustudio.github.io/_documentation/user/_doc/ram/ramc-ram.md

     <input> ITEMS

 where `ITEMS` is a space-separated list of inputs.
 Each input is one word - it might be any number or string.
 By default, every cell in the input tape is a string, and it is not interpreted as some data type.
-It is only in time when it is used - the instruction which works with the cell defines of which "type" it should be.
+It is only in a time when it is used - the instruction which works with the cell defines of which "type" it should be.

-For example, input section might be:
+For example, the input section might be:

     <input> 1 2 3 hello world!